telepresenceio/telepresence/README.md

 ## About Telepresence

 Telepresence is an open source project hosted by the [Cloud Native Computing Foundation](https://www.cncf.io) and originally created by [Datawire](https://www.datawire.io).
 Telepresence is licensed under the Apache 2.0 License.
+For information about recent releases, see https://www.telepresence.io/reference/changelog.